dotpcap/sharppcap/README.md

 The examples are also a great resource a they show working examples using the latest API.

+* Packet data is returned via PacketCapture which makes use of ReadOnlySpan<>.
+  * Conversion from ReadOnlySpan<> to RawCapture is performed by PacketCapture.GetPacket().
+  * This avoids allocation of memory during packet capture.
+  * By avoiding memory allocation and memory copying, raw capture performance may be up to 30% faster.
+  * Span's are ideal for use cases where packets are being dumped to disk for later processing.
 * NativeLibrary is used for improved capture library resolution
   * Improves library reosolution situation on Linux distros where there is a libpcap.so.X.Y symlink but no libpcap.so symlink
   * Support for Mono DllMap has been removed as Mono supports NativeLibrary.
 See https://www.mono-project.com/news/2020/08/24/native-loader-net5/